DrPariah/CataclysmMods/README.md

 Includes items with largely science-fantasy elements that wouldn't fit in normal DDA, including a backpack with large volume with little encumberance, and an engine that runs forever.

 Find the recipes in lab journal-Higgs, which spawns in labs.

+## Disciples of MacGyver

+Adds a few new makeshift items and parts, such as mini-hacksaws and chain wrenches.